Macrometacorp/docs/docs/cep/query-guide/query.md

 from TempStream window tumbling_length(10);
 ```

-Here, the window operates in a batch/tumbling manner where the following 3 event subsets are calculated and outputted when a list of 30 events are received in a sequential order.
+Here, the window operates in a batch/tumbling manner where the following three event subsets are calculated and outputted when a list of 30 events are received in a sequential order.

 |Subset|Event Range|
 |------|-----------|